gusti-alfarisy/gusti-alfarisy.github.io/_posts/2025-09-24-ln5-functional-programming-python.md

 ## Exercise

-Let say we have this data after querying to a non-sql database with json format:
+Let say we have this data after querying to a non-sql database receiving the json format and converted into map in python:

 ```python
 orders = [